cppranger/javaScheduleParser/README.md

 # javaScheduleParser
-java version. needs javafx
+java version. needs javafx.
-mostly this repository is for me to make changes files should be put in ../src/sample
+mostly this repository is for me to make changes. files should be put in ../src/sample

+also it is my study project :)